Compulsory sterilization: Uzbekistan

-Based upon a report by the journalist Natalia Antelava, doctors reported that the Ministry of Health told doctors that they must perform surgical sterilizations upon women.
-One doctor reported: "It's ruling number 1098, and it says that after two children, in some areas after three, a woman should be sterilized.", in a loss of the former surface decency of Central Asian mores in regard of female chastity.
+Based upon a report by the journalist Natalia Antelava, doctors reported that the Ministry of Health told them that they must perform surgical sterilizations on women.
+One doctor reported: "It's ruling number 1098, and it says that after two children, in some areas after three, a woman should be sterilized."
+In a loss of the former surface decency of Central Asian mores regarding female chastity.
 In 2010, the Ministry of Health passed a decree stating all clinics in Uzbekistan should have sterilization equipment ready for use.
-The same report also states that sterilization is to be done on a voluntary basis with the informed consent of the patient.
-In the 2010 Human Rights Report of Uzbekistan, there were many reports of forced sterilization of women along with allegations of the government pressuring doctors to sterilize women in order to control the population.
+The same report also states that sterilization is to be done voluntarily with the informed consent of the patient.
+In the 2010 Human Rights Report of Uzbekistan, there were many reports of forced sterilization of women, along with allegations of the government pressuring doctors to sterilize women to control the population.
 Doctors also reported to Antelava that there are quotas they must reach every month on how many women they need to sterilize.
 These orders are passed on to them through their bosses and, allegedly, from the government.

-On 15 May 2012, during a meeting with the Russian president Vladimir Putin in Moscow, the Uzbek president Islam Karimov said: "we are doing everything in our hands to make sure that the population growth rate [in Uzbekistan] does not exceed 1.2–1.3" The Uzbek version of RFE/RL reported that, with this statement, Karimov indirectly admitted that forced sterilization of women is indeed taking place in Uzbekistan.
-The main Uzbek television channel, called O'zbekiston, cut-out Karimov's statement about the population growth rate while broadcasting his conversation with Putin.
+On 15 May 2012, during a meeting with the Russian president Vladimir Putin in Moscow, the Uzbek president Islam Karimov said, "We are doing everything in our hands to make sure that the population growth rate [in Uzbekistan] does not exceed 1.2–1.3" The Uzbek version of RFE/RL reported that, with this statement, Karimov indirectly admitted that forced sterilization of women is indeed taking place in Uzbekistan.
+The main Uzbek television channel, called O'zbekiston, cut out Karimov's statement about the population growth rate while broadcasting his conversation with Putin.